hct-ux/preact-netlify/content/component/notifications-draft.md

 examples:
   - title: Global
     preview: https://ds.gbgplc.com/react/?path=/story/molecules-notifications--global-notification-element
-    description: "Global level notifications are for things that affect the whole product or experience, such as outage information, account or product-level updates (such as a customer’s trial status).
-This should always appear at the very top of the viewport, above any navigation or top bar components. "
+    description: Global notifications are for things that affect the whole product or experience, such as outage information, account or product-level updates (such as a customer’s trial status).
+This should always appear at the very top of the screen, above any navigation or top bar components.
   - title: Inline
     description: "Inline notifications are for things that affect the current page or component, rather than the whole system.
 This should appear within